 The Methodist Church, 1890

-The building first came to life as a Methodist Church in 1890 on land donated by Edward Martin, the local liquor king and inspiration behind our community’s name.
+The property first came to life as a Methodist Church building in 1890 on land donated by Edward Martin, the local liquor king and inspiration behind our community’s name.
 In 1929, the church basement was completed and used as a community gathering place for town meetings.

-The building went on to survive the Ruskin Heights Tornado that blew Martin City apart in 1957.
-Thirty people survived during a church supper in the basement as the sanctuary above was blowing away.
-When the sky cleared, the church was still standing, offering inspiration to rebuild when others may have been tempted to pack up and move on.
+The original building went on to weather the Ruskin Heights Tornado that blew Martin City apart in 1957.
+Thirty people survived during a church supper in the basement as the sanctuary above rattled.
+When the sky cleared, the battered church was still standing, offering inspiration to rebuild the area rather than follow the temptation to pack up and move on.

-The Methodist Church was one of only a few local structures that survived the Ruskin Heights Tornado in 1957.
+The Methodist Church was one of only a few local structures that weathered the Ruskin Heights Tornado in 1957.
 Photo courtesy of The Martin.

-The Methodist Church was one of only a few local structures that survived the Ruskin Heights Tornado in 1957.
+The Methodist Church was one of only a few local structures that weathered the Ruskin Heights Tornado in 1957.

-The building was repaired after the tornado damaged it, and the congregation met at the Martin City school while repairs were made.
+Ultimately, the building was demolished and rebuilt because of heavy tornado damage, and the congregation met at the Martin City school while construction was completed.
 The church group remained until 1975, and then partnered with another congregation to build Red Bridge United Methodist Church at 117th and Holmes Road.
 The building was vacant for the next few years until the late 1970s, when Martin City restaurant pioneer R.C.
 Van Noy moved in.

 “Turning an old church into a restaurant and bar was a very R.C. thing to do,” says Mike Van Noy, R.C.’s son and longtime owner of Jess and Jim’s Steakhouse.